Phase Transition in Taxi Dynamics and Impact of Ridesharing: Numerical Simulations and Analysis

 There are two regions or phases of dependence on the taxi number as shown in Fig.(\ref{f1}).
 In the oversaturated region, the demand exceeds the supply of the taxis, and the average travel time decreases expotentially as the number of taxis increases.
 Note that here the average travel time can be very long due to long waiting time.
 In reality commuters will just quit looking for taxis if the waiting time is too long (thereby reducing the rate of demand in a time-dependent way), and that will mask some of the fundamental properties of taxi dynamics, which we aim to reveal here with a constant rate of demand.
-In the undersaturated region, there are more taxis needed to meet the transportation demand, and the average travel time decreases only sub-linearly with increasing taxi number.
+In the undersaturated region, there are excess taxis available to meet the transportation demand, and the average travel time decreases only sub-linearly with increasing taxi number.
 One should note that on average, the average trip time should not depend on the taxi number, because it is only determined by the average distance between the origin and destination of each OD pair.
 Increasing the taxi number only reduces the waiting time.
 In the undersaturated region, there are always empty taxis available when a potential commuter is generated.
-Increasing the taxi number only reduces the average distance between the empty taxis and the location of the potential commuter, leading to a much smaller marginal reduction of the waiting time.
+The sub-linear decrease of the average waiting time in the undersaturated phase is mainly due to the increase in the density of available taxis, which scales on the order of the square root of the taxi number for the finite system.
+Thus increasing the taxi number only reduces the average distance between the empty taxis and the location of the potential commuter, leading to a much smaller marginal reduction of the waiting time.

 We can thus define the boundary between the oversaturated and undersaturated region as the optimal number $N^*$ of the taxi, and $N^*$ depends on the factors including the demand, the underlying road network, as well as TRS which we will show later.
 When the taxi number $N<N^*$, adding more taxis can drastically improve commuter experience by reducing the travel time exponentially; on the other hand if $N>N^*$, the marginal benefits for the commuters are small when more taxis are added to the traffic system.